Adapt-Framework/adapt/docs/bundles.md

 # Bundles

 ## What are bundles?
 In Adapt everything is a bundle, Adapt is even a bundle.
 A bundle is just a bunch of useful code that does something.
 A bundle could be a framework like Adapt, it could be locality information, or a form libaray or even a fully blown web application.
-The idea is simple, you break code in to small independent useful chucks, bundle it up with a name and a version and then include it in future work.
+The idea is simple, you break code in to small independent useful chucks of code, bundle it up with a name and a version and then include it in future work.

-Bundles can depend on other bundles, so instead of writing large applications, you write a smimple bundle that pulls in functionality from other bundles.
+Bundles can depend on other bundles, so instead of writing large applications, you write a smaller simpler bundle that pulls in functionality from other bundles.
 Take for example the **Administrator** bundle, this provides a rich website administration tool, featuring platform and user management, including this means you only need to write that which is custom to your application. **Administrator** of course has lots of dependiences, which in turn have more.

 By building this way we can solve problems truly once.

 To include **Administrator** in your application you need only reference it, Adapt will download and install it the next time your application runs.

 Outside of the framework is the Adapt repository, a centralised place where bundles are stored.
-The repository is open to anyone and anyone can publish to bundles, of course you have the option of making them public or private.
+The repository is open to anyone and anyone can publish bundles, of course you have the option of making them public or private.

-By intergrating the repository into the fabric of the framework we can automatically install, update, upgrade and self heal when files go missing.
+By integrating the repository into the fabric of the framework we can automatically install, update, upgrade and self heal when files go missing.
 When you write applications with Adapt then you also get the ability to deploy on demand.

 Because bundles are versioned and Adapt has been designed to handle updates it becomes possible to provide continuous deployment for any application you write.